firesaku/firesaku/README.md

 - 🔭 I have already graduated from Chengdu University with a ranking of No. 1 in my major (Software Engineering).
 - ✨ My research interests include but not limit to  **Machine Learning**, **Deep Learning**, **Bioinformatics**.
 - 👯  I’m seeking a Master / Ph.
 D. position for my future studies and researches.
-- 💬 Contact me by email: zengshijie@stu.cdu.edu.cn
+- 💬 Contact me by email: shijiezeng.edu@gmail.com

 <!--
 **firesaku/firesaku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.